 Pashinyan briefed the French president about the humanitarian crisis that has resulted from Azerbaijan’s blockade of Artsakh.
 Macron emphasized the importance of the unimpeded operation of the Lachin Corridor, said a read out from the prime minister’s press office.

-The two leaders reportedly also discussed approached to guaranteeing the security of the people of Artsakh, as well as advancing Armenia-France relations.
+The two leaders reportedly also discussed approaches to guaranteeing the security of the people of Artsakh, as well as advancing Armenia-France relations.

 The activities of a planned European Union mission to be deployed at Armenia’s border with Azerbaijan were also discussed.